axie123/voice-controlled-news-app/README.md

+# Voice-Controlled News Scrubbing Application
+This application can give a

+## Features

+With this application, you are able to:

+-

+## Installation

+You can just download the repo through git or just download the zip file onto your computer.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+So you will need to install react.js onto your system before you can run it.

 ## Available Scripts